-Every block in this online ledger basically consists of a hash pointer which acts as a link to the block which is prior to it, transaction data and in fact a stamp of time.
+Answer: Every block in this online ledger consists of a hash pointer that acts as a link to the block which is before it, transaction data and a stamp of time.

 31. Name organizations that can use Blockchain technology?

-32. What are the key principles in Blockchain that are helpful in eliminating the security threats that needs to be followed?
+32. What are the key principles in Blockchain that help eliminate the security threats that need to be followed?

-Yes there are a few principles that need to be followed with respect to time.
+Yes, there are a few principles that need to be followed concerning time.
 They are:

 - Securing applications